 17. Be Positive And Smile

-Our final tip is perhaps the most important.
-Maintaining an open-minded, positive attitude allows you to adapt when faced with new information or challenging viewpoints.
-And always remember to smile, even when talking on the phone.
-With a positive attitude, people are more likely to respond positively in return.
+Our final tip is perhaps the most powerful.
+Maintaining an open-minded, positive attitude enables you to adapt more easily to new information or differing viewpoints.
+A genuine smile, even when you’re talking on the phone, can be felt and makes your communication warmer and more effective.
+Positivity is contagious, and people are far more likely to respond favorably when you project a cheerful tone and demeanor.

 Make Communication A Priority